mrnp95/TQC/README.md

 |9xz             |-11.7474(5) |-11.8873(57)|-13.9146   |
 |8y              |unrealizable|-12.7447(37)|-13.9146   |

-__There is a wired thing in  method c, need to diss!__
+__There is a wired thing in  method c, need to disscuss!__

 Method a is more stable than method b.
-Both of method a and b is far from than the correct result, method c.
+Both of method a and b is far from the correct result, method c.
 As the time they take, method c takes several ms to finish; method a and b take several minutes and method a is 3 or 4 times faster than method b.

 Now turn to larger lattice size, say, 7x7.
 It is wired in computation of method a that all these computations take exactly 1.5 days.
 By exactly, I means the error is at most 4 mins.
 The results are as below.